SumoLogic/sumologic-documentation/docs/cse/administration/mitre-coverage.md

    * **Show Rule Count**.
 Shows the number of rules covering the technique.
    * **Show Technique ID**.
 Shows the technique ID.
    * **Show Technique Name**.
 Shows the name of the technique.
    * **Show Filtered**.
-Show only techniques that are filtered.
+Shows only techniques that are filtered.
 1. **Total Coverage**.
-Estimated coverage for all tactics/techniques in the MITRE Enterprise Matrix.
+Estimated coverage for all techniques in the MITRE Enterprise Matrix.
 Note that it is impossible to get 100% coverage, because some techniques are undetectable by their very nature.
-The
 1. **Technique Coverage**.
 The number of techniques covered.
 1. **Sub-Technique Coverage**.
 The number of sub-techniques covered.
 1. **Coverage Type**.
 Key to the colors indicating coverage: